 Queen of Hoxton never fails to make it onto our list of favourite rooftops.
-With their creative theming, this year they’re taking us to the desert and have created a Moroccan Medina.
-It’s a treasure trove of lanterns, incense and brightly coloured drapes all housed within their rooftop wigwam.
+With their creative theming, this year they’re taking us to the Emerald City, inspired by the legendary Wizard of Oz which is celebrated its 80th anniversary this year.

 Managed by the king of pop-ups Jimmy’s Lodge, Roof East’s Mountain Summit sits high above a Stratford car park.
 There’s a variety of festive activities available, including hiring of their igloos, sliders, street food and a ski lodge bar.

 One of the more luxurious rooftops, the Trafalger St James has unrivalled views of the city skyline.
 Guests can wrap up in woollen blankets and be treated to sweeping views of London rooftops alongside carefully crafted cocktails.